apache/knox/gateway-release/readme.txt

    document.

 3. Start the demo LDAP server (ApacheDS)
    a.
-The default configuration edited above contains the LDAP URL for a LDAP server.
-By default that file
+First, understand that the LDAP server provided here is for demonstration purposes.
+You may configure the
-      is configured to access this simple ApacheDS based LDAP server and its default configuration.
-Specifically, by default this server listens on port 33389.
+      LDAP specifics within the topology descriptor for the cluster as described in step 5 below, in order to customize what LDAP instance to use.
+The assumption is that most users will leverage the demo LDAP server while evaluating this release and should therefore continue with the instructions here in step 3.
    b.
 Edit {GATEWAY_HOME}/conf/users.ldif if required and add your users and groups to the file.
       A number of normal Hadoop users (e.g. hdfs, mapred, hcat, hive) have already been included.
 Note that the passwords in this file are "fictitious" and have nothing to do with the actual accounts on the Hadoop